jocxfin/LibLZMA-Backdoor-Detector/README.md

 I created this article after reading the email of the user https://github.com/anarazel which can be found here: https://www.openwall.com/lists/oss-security/2024/03/29/4.

 I also created a modified version of the detection script the user https://github.com/vegard has made.
+The script simplifies its SSH delay test to enhance user-friendliness, ensuring it's broadly accessible for vulnerability detection.
+This approach strikes a balance between thorough security scanning and ease of use for users of all technical levels.